First: There is no magic number for how many times a student should take the ACT or SAT.

 - Scholarship requirements.
 Quite a few scholarships, including merit awards from colleges and universities, require specific scores.
 For college merit awards, some are very specific about the score requirement, while others are awarded on a sliding scale based on GPA and test scores.
 Learn about the requirements for the awards.
 Or, play around with the net price calculators on the college websites to see what happens if you were to increase your test scores.
 This could mean a huge boost in the amount of aid you receive.
 In some instances, even just scoring 1 or 2 points higher may qualify you for significant merit aid.
 So, closely examine what your test score can earn you and how much more you may be able to receive with some extra effort.

 - Athletic requirements.
 If you are planning on competing in college athletics, there are specific requirements student-athletes must meet.
 If you have not met the eligibility requirement to compete, you must retake the test if you want to play or compete in college.

 - Chances of doing better.
 Sometimes you just know you will do better on the test if you retake it.
 Maybe you were distracted or not feeling well the first time you took the test.
 If circumstances were different, you’d probably do better.
 Or, you did not prepare before the test but know now, after seeing the test once, that if you study and do some test prep, you’ll do better.
 If you know you will probably do better, take the test again.

 - Selectivity of the institution.
 Even if you meet the average test scores of a selective institution, it probably will not be enough to be admitted.
 Therefore, if there is a likelihood of getting a better score, you should consider retaking the test.
-There is not a guarantee of being admitted to most college, especially the highly selective colleges, so anything you can do to better your admissions profile can help your chances of being admitted.
+There is not a guarantee of being admitted to most colleges, especially the highly selective colleges.
+Anything you can do to better your admissions profile can help your chances of being admitted.